simonw/til/homebrew/no-verify-attestations.md

 > you’re getting attestations by default probably because you have developer mode enabled; those kind of rate limiting issues are why it isn’t in GA yet

 I must have turned developer mode on years ago and forgot about it!
+Here's [the documentation](https://docs.brew.sh/Manpage#developer-subcommand), which also explains why my `brew update` command didn't work as expected:

+> When developer mode is enabled, `brew update` will update Homebrew to the latest commit on the `master` branch instead of the latest stable version along with some other behaviour changes

-Here's [the documentation](https://docs.brew.sh/Manpage#developer-subcommand) - to check the mode run:
+To check the mode run:

 ```bash
 brew developer